sarifeenah/BigFoot/README.md

 I plopped those values into a column in a new sheet and did a nested IF statement to display the correct moon phase per moon_day (day 1 through 30)
 It worked!

+#### A NOTE ON THE LUNAR CALENDAR
 The lunar cycle is approximately 30 days give or take several hours.
 Day 1 of the lunar cycle is the first day after the new moon.
-And that day can fall anywhere within the calendar month.
+That first day can fall anywhere within the calendar month.
 For this reason, I can't use day and moon_day interchangeably nor can I use these fields on a join.
-This will cause some issues with months that have thirty days that I will have to solve.
+This will cause some issues with months that have thirty one days that I will have to solve at another time.
+*For the scope of this project I am working with the lunar month days.*
+Day 1 of a lunar period coincides with the day AFTER the New Moon which does not match our diurnal calendars

+The *big BIG question* is a bit out of the scope for this project.
+Which brings me to the planning stage of CHAPTER TWO which I will touch on briefly:

 # CHAPTER TWO

-The big big question is a bit out of the scope for this project.
-Which brings me to the planning stage of CHAPTER TWO
-******HOW To determine A DATE by Moon Light
+######HOW To determine A DATE by Moon Light
 The new moon repeats every 29.53 days which is slightly out of sync with its rotational period around us on earth (27.32 days)
-But if you know a past New Moon Date you can determine a future Full Moon date by determining how much time will have elapsed  between the two events and dividing that number by 29.53, the lunar period.
+But if you know a past New Moon Date you can determine a future Full Moon Date by determining how much time will have elapsed  between the two events and dividing that number by 29.53, the lunar period.
-I will need to use a DATEDIFF function to find the elapsed time Number of New Moons = Days since New / 29.53
+I will need to use a DATEDIFF function to find the elapsed time	in order to perform the following calculation= Days since New Moon / 29.53(lunar period) = the number of lunar periods that have passed.
+I can then plot those lunar periods backwards and forwards and determine a date of a past event in this manner.

 # Back to the task at hand
 ###### The Hypothesis!